 Figures indicate those meetings for which each Director was eligible to attend and attended in the year.
-Regular Board meetings exclude ad hoc meetings for formal approvals.
+Regular Board meetings exclude the Board Strategy Day and ad hoc meetings for other Board business.

 Since the end of the reporting period, the Directors have also had a Management Engagement Committee meeting at which they reviewed the performance of the Manager and the terms of the Company's Management Agreement.